 The Chavin existed between 900 and 200 BC in the northern Peru highlands.
 The Chavin are remembered for their architecture, particularly the Chavin de Hunter Temple.
 The Teolo Obelisk, Lanzon, and Tenon heads also demonstrate their architectural and construction prowess.
 The Chavin also demonstrated advanced knowledge in soldering, metallurgy, acoustics, and temperature control.

-The Inca are among the most remembered Andean people due to their complex roadway and agricultural systems.
+The Inca are among the best-known Andean people due to their complex roadway and agricultural systems.
 The Inca emerged in 1100 in the Cuzco Valley and used diplomacy to expand their territory.
-At their peak, the Inca occupied the region where present-day Argentina, Colombia, Peru and Chile lie.
+At their peak, the Inca occupied the region where present-day Argentina, Colombia, Peru, and Chile lie.
 The vast size of their empire allowed several cultures to exist side by side within their territory.
 The Inca reinforced cohesion through a centralized administrative, language, and religious system.
 However, the Spanish invasion in 1500 caused the end of the Inca.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.

 - SPICE, Available here: https://spice.fsi.stanford.edu/docs/the_shang_dynasty_1600_to_1050_bce